mitre/oracle-database-19c-cis-baseline/README.md

 version: '19.0.0.0.0'
 listeners: ['LISTENER']
 ```
+Some default values have been added to `inspec.yml`, but can be overridden by defining new values in `inputs.yml`.
+No default values have been given for database-specific connection variables like the password or the service name; these must be specified in the input file.
 ##### Note
-Environment variables will not be interpreted correctly in inputs.yml.
+Environment variables will not be interpreted correctly in `inputs.yml` or `inspec.yml`.
 Example:
 ```
 listener_file: $ORACLE_HOME/network/admin/listener.ora # $ORACLE_HOME will not be expanded out correctly!